 With a voice like chilled steel and a commanding presence, he became the definitive screen aristocrat and villain for a generation.

-Charles Dance, born in 1946, possesses an aura of natural authority that has defined his five-decade career.
-He began not as an actor but as a graphic designer and newspaper reporter before training at the prestigious Royal Academy of Dramatic Art.
-His early years were spent mastering Shakespeare on stage with the Royal Shakespeare Company, building a foundation of classical technique.
-Television brought him wider fame, particularly with his breakout role as the cold, calculating Guy Perron in The Jewel in the Crown.
-Film then cemented his image as the quintessential, often villainous, figure of power, from his scene-stealing turn as the villain in The Golden Child to his defining performance as the ruthless Tywin Lannister in Game of Thrones.
-Dance has never been confined by type, however, moving seamlessly between blockbuster villains, historical figures like Lord Mountbatten, and even occasional comedic roles, all delivered with his signature imposing gravitas.
+Charles Dance trained at the Royal Academy of Dramatic Art after working as a graphic designer and newspaper reporter.
+Born in 1946, he mastered Shakespeare on stage with the Royal Shakespeare Company before his breakout television role as the cold, calculating Guy Perron in The Jewel in the Crown.
+Film followed, with a scene-stealing turn as the villain in The Golden Child and his defining performance as the ruthless Tywin Lannister in Game of Thrones.
+Dance moves seamlessly between blockbuster villains, historical figures like Lord Mountbatten, and occasional comedic roles, all delivered with imposing gravitas.

 1946–1964